rakkyo150/BeatSaber-SaberTailor/readme.md

 **Setting this to anything other than 1 will disable score submissions!**

-This setting is known to break many custom sabers, so use this at your own risk.
-A fix for this may be coming in the future!
+**This setting is currently not implemented for the current version of Beat Saber.**

 ### Trail Toggle